mrmilu/ansible-tty/README.md

 * ansible 2.4 or greater
 * openssh client (present in most systems)

-Tested in ubuntu, debian and arch linux,  but should be work on almost linux systems
+Tested in ubuntu, debian, alpine and arch linux, but should be work on almost linux systems

 ## Install

 clone the project and install it.
 ```sh